mdpham412/fullstackopen/README.md

 # INFO

-- This is my answers to the exercises for the [Full Stack Open](https://fullstackopen.com/en/) course
+- These are my answers to the exercises for the [Full Stack Open](https://fullstackopen.com/en/) course